 Section 12.
-The parties further agree that employees also have an obligation to conduct themselves in a manner reflecting favorably upon themselves, the Employer, Local 19, and the Federal Service.
-Such obligation typically include reporting for duty in a punctual manner, performing their duties as assigned, and observing the requirements set forth in this Agreement.
+Employees have an obligation to conduct themselves in a manner reflecting favorably upon themselves, the Employer, Local 19, and the Federal Service.
+Such obligation typically includes reporting for duty in a punctual manner, performing their duties as assigned, and observing the requirements set forth in this Agreement.